 Qasr al Watan

 The newly-opened to the public Presidential Palace is one of the city’s modern wonders.
-Entry to the gardens only is possible for 25AED adults, 12AED children.
+Entry to the Palace in Motion evening sound and light show 25AED adults, 12AED children (Thursday to Saturday).
 See our full review of Qasr al Watan here.

 Emirates Heritage Village